panzertm/uschikasse/Readme.md

 # FG-VIng - Getränkekasse
 This is a fork of the neat fsikasse.
-I did mainly optimise it four the use case of the Fachgruppe Verkehrsingenieurwesen at the University of Stuttgart.
+Mainly it was optimised for the use case of the "Fachgruppe Verkehrsingenieurwesen" at the University of Stuttgart.

 ## Description